 - Begin with a short summary of your main findings (results).
 This summary should be short (1-3 sentences).

-- Your conclusions about the application and relevance of your results and a sentence describing the specific need for future research.
+- Your conclusions about the relevance of your results and a sentence describing the specific need for future research.
+The latter should be very specific, what is the next study that should be done.
+Don’t simply write “we need more research” because we all know that.

 Your manuscript should have avoided appraisals up until the discussion-section.
 The discussion is the right place to include an appraisal of your own or others results.
 An appraisal adds a subjective element which is perfectly OK in the discussion as long as it is clear what is an appraisal and what is a scientific finding.
 Don’t be afraid to make a stand for what you believe in!